-PSPRS administers governmental retirement plans qualified under 401(a) of the Internal Revenue Code.
+PSPRS administers retirement plans qualified under 401(a) of the Internal Revenue Code.
 The three largest plans are "defined benefit" plans, which means that retirement benefits are determined by a formula, not by the contributions paid into the system.
 PSPRS also administers a "defined contribution" plan for certain elected officials, and will administer a defined contribution plan for certain public safety personnel effective July 1, 2017, which means that benefits for those plans are determined by the contributions paid into the plan plus investment returns.
 Additionally, the system administers the Public Safety Cancer Insurance Policy Program for the PSPRS and CORP membership.

-PSPRS provides retirement benefits and programs to more than 55,000 active members, retired members and surviving beneficiaries, and to more than 250 employers groups (municipalities, agencies and districts) throughout the state.
+PSPRS provides retirement benefits and programs to nearly 59,000 active members, retired members and surviving beneficiaries, and to more than 250 employers groups (municipalities, agencies and districts) throughout the state.
 The system maintains separate accounts for each employer that participates in PSPRS and CORP, and each employer establishes a Local Board that is responsible for determining membership and benefits eligibility in accordance with statutory provisions.
 Employers in EORP are pooled in a cost-sharing plan with the PSPRS Administrative Office acting as the local board.
 The PSPRS Administrative Office ensures that plan provisions as set in statute are followed consistently and accurately.

 The system is governed by a nine-member Board of Trustees, which is entrusted with the fiduciary responsibility to serve its members and best protect the financial health of PSPRS, CORP and EORP.